cmahnke/ric-unknownartist/content/post/fritz-neumann-address-book-berlin/index.md

 His address is **Gartenfelder Str.
 132 h** in **Berlin Haselhorst**.

-Since the author of the ad mentioned in the [last post](/post/fritz-neumann-watercolour-paintings/) wrote about the [old address books of Berlin] I tried to do the same.
+Since Torsten Steinberg, the author of the ad mentioned in the [last post](/post/fritz-neumann-watercolour-paintings/) wrote about the [old address books of Berlin](https://digital.zlb.de/viewer/berliner-adressbuecher/) I tried to do the same.
 This are the results, the first result was from 1937:

 {{< figure src="1937.png" width="400px" link="https://nbn-resolving.org/urn:nbn:de:kobv:109-1-2207597/fragment/page=1948" caption="Address book 1937" class="center" >}}